edgedb/edgedb/docs/edgeql/statements/update.rst

     An arbitrary expression returning a set of objects to be updated.

 :eql:synopsis:`FILTER <filter-expr>`
-    An expression of type :eql:type:`std::bool` used to filter the set of updated objects.
+    An expression of type :eql:type:`bool` used to filter the set of updated objects.

-    :eql:synopsis:`<filter-expr>` is an expression that has a result of type :eql:type:`std::bool`.
+    :eql:synopsis:`<filter-expr>` is an expression that has a result of type :eql:type:`bool`.
 Only objects that satisfy the filter expression will be updated.
 See the description of the ``FILTER`` clause of the :eql:stmt:`SELECT` statement for more information.